 And you can actually find the whole process fun?

-Well, that’s where learning how to use Tailwind Create comes in.
+Well, that’s where learning how to create pins with Tailwind Create comes in.

 What is Tailwind Create?